 Debbie ten Cate is a nurse, hbo lecturer and PhD candidate.
-She has been working as a PhD candidate in the Research group Chronic Diseases since November 2014.
-Her doctoral study is entitled ‘Early nursing nutrition intervention to prevent malnutrition before and after hospitalization in community-dwelling elderly’.
+She has been working as a PhD candidate in the Research group Proactive care for elderly people living at home since November 2014.
+Her doctoral study is entitled “A learning intervention for nurses and nursing assistants about nutritional care for older adults at home and in hospital”.

 Malnutrition is a frequent and major problem in older adults and the prevalence ranges from 0% to 51% in community-dwelling older adults and from 3.1% to 51% in hospitalized older adults.
 Malnutrition is associated with negative outcomes such as infections, lower functional status and mortality.
 In order to prevent malnutrition in these older adults an optimal nutritional status is important.
 Home care and hospital nurses can make a key contribution to achievement of an optimal nutritional status.
 However, this contribution is not always visible in daily practice.
 This may be caused by a lack of knowledge or a neutral of negative attitude regarding nutritional care, or low prioritization given to nutritional care.